This post may contain affiliate links. For more information, please see our affiliate policy.

 - Apple cider vinegar: In addition to lending a lovely tangy flavor to the dressing, this helps prevent the apples from browning as you store this make-ahead coleslaw recipe.

 - Coleslaw mix: A 16-ounce bag of store-bought coleslaw mix is the key to the super-speedy prep time (just 5 minutes!).
-Or, substitute a pound of fresh cabbage and shred it yourself (I recommend steering clear of the food processor which will pulverize or “rice” the leaves rather than shredding them).
+Or, substitute a pound of cabbage and shred the cabbage yourself (I recommend steering clear of the food processor which will pulverize or “rice” the leaves rather than shredding them).
 Many coleslaw mixes also include shredded carrots which you can purchase in the produce department or julienne carrots by hand.

 - Apples: Any crispy variety will do.
 For a more sweet flavor, try Gala, Fuji, or Jonagold.
 Or if sweet-tart results, opt for Granny Smith, McIntosh, Cortland, or Braeburn.
+If you don’t already love cutting apples, get inspired to tackle this task with my post on how to cut apples.

 Step-by-step instructions